Article published March 16, 2023 (edited June 6, 2023 to add clarifications on the rules)

 OLD regulations are primarily concentrated in the southern regions (Auvergne-Rhône-Alpes, Corsica, Nouvelle-Aquitaine, Occitanie and Provence-Alpes-Côte d’Azur), and requirements are imposed at a departmental level.

-Where these apply, owners are required to clear 50-100 metres around their property (house, pool house, garage, outbuildings).
+Where these apply, owners are typically required to clear 50-100m around their built property (house, pool house, garage, outbuildings...).
 This radius can also extend beyond their property if their neighbouring land is not used or maintained by another owner.

-In at-risk urban areas, débroussaillage is normally also obligatory for the owners of properties situated within 200 metres of woodland.
+In at-risk urban areas, débroussaillage is normally also obligatory for the owners of properties situated within 200m.

-A strimmer should be used to cut back on vegetation , and a nearby tree-free radius of around 5 metres should border your property.
+A strimmer should be used to cut back on vegetation , and a nearby tree-free radius of around five metres should border your property.

 Shrubs below trees should be cut, and grass in this area kept short.